-The Accounts and Audit (Coronavirus) (Amendment) Regulations 2020 (SI 2020/404) NOTICE NOTES 1.
-Date of announcement August 24, 2020 (a) 2.
+The Accounts and Audit Regulations 2015 (SI 2015/2 NOTICE NOTES 1.
+Date of announcement June 29, 2021 (a) 2.
 Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
 The AGAR has been published with this notice.
 It will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.
 Any person interested has the right to inspect and make copies of the AGAR, the accounting records for the financial year to which it relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2020, these documents will be available on reasonable notice by application to: (a) Insert date of placing of the notice which must be not less than 1 day before the date in (c) below (b) Rod Caird, Clerk, 07785 331217 rodcaird@yahoo.co.uk commencing on (c) Tuesday, September 1, 2020 (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts and ending on (d) Monday, October 12, 2020 Text 3.
+For the year ended 31 March 2021, these documents will be available on reasonable notice by application to: (a) Insert date of placing of the notice which must be not less than 1 day before the date in (c) below (b) Rod Caird, Clerk (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and at least 30 working days and ending on (d) Wednesday August 11 2021 before the date appointed in (d) below 3.
 Local government electors and their representatives also have: The opportunity to question the appointed auditor about the accounting records; and The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
 Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
-The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
+The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only. (d) The inspection period between (c) and (d) must be 30 working days inclusive and must include the first 10 working days of July.
 4. The smaller authority's AGAR is only subject to review by the appointed auditor if questions or objections raised under the Local Audit and Accountability Act 2014 lead to the involvement of the auditor.
-The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and at least 30 working days before the date appointed in (d) below (d) The inspection period between (c) and (d) must be 30 working days inclusive and must start on or before 1 September 2020.
-15 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-littlejohn.com) 5.
+The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-l.com) 5.
 This announcement is made by (e) Rod Caird, Clerk (e) Insert name and position of person placing the notice - this person must be the responsible financial officer for the smaller authority